Diversity – an asset to be maintained

 - support the parenting in the company and remove the drawback related to parental leave.

-At the same date, female managerial employees accounted for 26.9% of total Group managerial employees and for 34.2% of managerial recruits in permanent employment contract.
+At the same date, female employees accounted for 17% of total Group managerial employees (level 15 or higher according to the Hay classification) and for 31.9% of managerial recruits in permanent employment contract.

 Integrating and maintaining the employment of disabled persons